Alaska: a Top Destination for First Time Cruisers

-- You don’t have to commit all seven days (or more) of your vacation to being on a ship.
-Alaska Cruise Tours combine a cruise with a land-based vacation.
+- You don’t have to commit all seven days (or more) of your vacation to being on a ship - Alaskan cruise tours combine a cruise with a land-based vacation.
 Holland America Line offers several cruisetour packages that combine a three- or four-night cruise with a land-based package for an equal number (or more) of nights that includes multiple destinations.

 - Alaska is BIG - seeing the sights from both land and sea give you a much broader experience than a cruise or land stay alone.
 Off the ship, your transportation is by executive-style motor coaches, domed railcars, and even smaller river ship, depending on which tour and cruise line you select.
 It’s not “city-based” sightseeing by any stretch - rather, a truly immersive experience in the Alaskan wilderness.

-- It’s an “easy” destination to access - departing from Seattle or Vancouver, Alaska cruises and Cruise Tours are within easy reach of tens of millions of people.
-If you live in the Rocky Mountain region or the west coast, it’s easier to get to Seattle and Vancouver.
+It’s an “easy” destination to access - departing from Seattle or Vancouver, Alaskan cruises and cruise tours are within easy reach of tens of millions of people.
+If you live in the Rocky Mountain region or the west coast, it’s easier to travel from Seattle or Vancouver.

 - It’s easy destination to experience - you don’t need to rush from place to place in order to have a truly memorable experience.
 In fact, Alaska is the kind of place that says “slow down!”